ocpi/ocpi/transport_and_format.md

 ### Interface endpoints

 As OCPI contains multiple interfaces, different endpoints are available for messaging.
-The protocol is designed such that the exact URL's of the endpoints can be defined by each party.
+The protocol is designed such that the exact URLs of the endpoints can be defined by each party.
 It also supports an interface per version.

 The locations of all the version specific endpoints can be retrieved by fetching the API information from the versions endpoint.
 Each version specific endpoint will then list the available endpoints for that version.
 It is strongly recommended to insert the protocol version into the URL.

 For example: `/ocpi/cpo/2.0/locations` and `/ocpi/emsp/2.0/locations`.

-The URL's of the endpoints in this document are descriptive only.
+The URLs of the endpoints in this document are descriptive only.
 The exact URL can be found by fetching the endpoint information from the API info endpoint and looking up the identifier of the endpoint.

 | Operator interface         | Identifier  | Example URL                                   |
 | -------------------------- | ----------- | --------------------------------------------- |